JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_12.md

 Those of us who read and want to put _The Urantia Book_ into practice know that nothing really bad is going to happen to us, that everything will be for our good and growth, guided by a loving hand:

 Jesus' peace of mind was founded on an absolute human faith in the wise and compassionate care of the divine Father.
-Jesus had difficulties on earth, he has even been improperly called “man of sorrows”, but in all these experiences he had the consolation of a confidence that always gave him strength to continue forward with the purpose of his life in the full assurance that he was fulfilling the will of the Father.
-[UB 181:1.8](/en/The_Urantia_Book/181#p1_8)
+Jesus had difficulties on earth, he has even been improperly called “man of sorrows”, but in all these experiences he had the consolation of a confidence that always gave him strength to continue forward with the purpose of his life in the full assurance that he was fulfilling the will of the Father. <a id="a64_419"></a>[UB 181:1.8](/en/The_Urantia_Book/181#p1_8)
 <br style="clear:both;"/>

 [Read more](/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_12)